 And joining in a Galway food tour, run by Sheena Dignam and Gosia Letowska, professionals in the entirety of approximately our neighborhood food, comes fairly recommended.
 I’ve performed this tour several times with friends and a circle of relatives and can rather suggest it.

 If you develop courgettes, you’ll beneficially locate this quiche recipe to use them up.
-And if you may’t get hold of them, you could alternative a few skinny slices of courgette or tomato.
+And if you get hold of them, you could alternative a few skinny slices of courgette or tomato.

 This uncommon slaw, made with kohlrabi, is a superb accompaniment to a slice of the quiche, as is a spoonful of the piccalilli – however, you’ll wait a few weeks after making it to experience the crunchy, mildly spiced pickle.